-Data shows that the TV operating system space continues to consolidate among fewer key players with Roku growing market share each year and now reaching nearly half of all U.S. households.
+Data shows that the TV operating system space has been consolidating among fewer key players.
+Roku continues to grow market share each year and now reaching nearly half of all U.S. households.
 The economics of the business have been masked by the company reinvesting in growth and more recently experiencing a cyclical decline in the advertising industry.
 However, the long-term future has never looked so clear in my opinion.
-If you are interested, you can listen to this Business Breakdowns Podcast from June where I discuss Roku's business in more detail.
+For those interested, I went on the Business Breakdowns Podcast in June where I discussed the connected TV space and Roku's business in more detail.

-Whether it was Jeff Bezos with Amazon, Steve Job with Apple, or Anthony Wood with Roku, certain managers have been very clear about their vision and long-term objectives from the very beginning despite being doubted for much of the journey.
+Whether it was Jeff Bezos with Amazon, Steve Jobs with Apple, or Anthony Wood with Roku, certain managers have been very clear about their vision and long-term objectives from the very beginning despite being doubted for much of the journey.
 Sometimes you just have to listen, evaluate the results thus far, and have a little longer time horizon than what most of the world is willing to take.